rapiddweller/rapiddweller-benerator-ce/doc/using_db_sanity.md

 functionality in Benerator, download and install dbsanity4ben from [https://sourceforge.net/projects/dbsanity/files/](https://sourceforge.net/projects/dbsanity/files/).

-For calling DB Sanity in a Benerator descriptor file, you define the checks and put them into a single XML file or distribute them over several ones and put them into a sub directory of your Benerator project, typically called ' dbsanity'.
+For calling DB Sanity in a Benerator descriptor file, you define the checks and put them into a single XML file or distribute them over several ones and put them into a subdirectory of your Benerator project, typically called ' dbsanity'.

 Import the plugin functionality to your Benerator project using